 It doesn’t cross your mind until it happens to you.
 Maybe you know the steps to take after a car accident where you or someone you know is driving, but what about when you’re using an Uber or Lyft.
 Do you know the steps to take after a Lyft car accident?
 Passengers may be lost about how to legally protect themselves when injured.
-If your Uber driver is at fault, are you aware how to get an Uber accident settlement that helps compensate you for your injury and the pain it causes?
+If your Uber driver is at fault, are you aware of how to get an Uber accident settlement that helps compensate you for your injury and the pain it causes?
+Contact a Florida car accident attorney.

 What You Need to Do First